marromlam/vim-gasm/README.md

 ## Features
 * Full set of packs is lazy loaded.
-* Less than 0.5s startup time in very old computers.
+* Less than 30 ms startup time in my M1 Macbook Air.
 * +70 configures plugins.
 * Using builtin LSP and Treesitter.
 * Tabnine completion enabled.